warren-bank/mirror-firmware-lightbulb-camera-Anyka-ak3918-by-Gergely-Palfi/README.md

 Nmap done: 1 IP address (1 host up) scanned in 5.03 seconds
 ```

-(U-Boot time out is 0, so could not find a way to interrupt and get in, telnet port is not open, it gets killed by service.sh)
+-U-Boot time out is 0, so could not find a way to interrupt and get in
+-The UART output with the app running is cluttered with messages (not pretty but maybe usable, I have not tried)
+-Telnet port is not open

-In my case options 1 and 2 were not available, but the FTP port was open.
+In my case options 1-2 were not available, 3 is annoying to use, but the FTP port was open.
 It just happens that the rw `/etc/jffs2/` folder has `time_zone.sh` which is a prime target for code execution.

 # Permanent back door
 The time_zone.sh script is overwritten each time the app finds the server and syncs time.
 So some simple bash scripting to create a daemon that repairs the exploit when removed solves that.